Matthias Spanlang

-Matthias Spanlang (February 20, 1887, in Kallham – June 5, 1940, in Buchenwald concentration camp) was an Austrian priest, opponent of National Socialism and prisoner in Dachau and Buchenwald concentration camps.
-He was executed, probably by being crucified upside down, after baptizing a fellow inmate into the Catholic faith.
+Matthias Spanlang (February 20, 1887 – June 5, 1940) was an Austrian priest and political prisoner.

 Early life and priesthood

 Matthias Spanlang came from a farming family living at the Steindlgut in Stockham.
 Due to his talent, he passed the Abitur after attending elementary school and the Petrinum college in Linz.
 He then studied Roman Catholic theology.
 On 31 July 1910 he was ordained a priest in Linz and subsequently worked as a parish vicar in various parishes.
 On 31 December 1925, the parish of St. Martin im Innkreis was entrusted to him for parish work.
+During this time, he criticized the low pay of church workers.